Leh Ladakh 15 Days Itinerary – How to Plan Your Trip?

 Delhi to Jammu – Day 1

 Get an early start from Delhi so that you can reach Jammu in time.
 It is a total of 600 kilometers that can easily take you 11 to 12 hours to complete.
-Road is in awesome condition and it is a smooth drive till Pathankot.
-There are however some bad patches between Pathankot and Jammu but not too long.
-If traveling by car then be prepared for a lot of tolls till Pathankot.
-Don’t wander too deep into Jammu city and stay somewhere closer to the highway to Srinagar.
+The road is in awesome condition and it is a smooth drive all the way.

 Jammu to Srinagar – Day 2

-Another way to do this journey is by the historic Mughal road; via Rajouri, Peer ki Gali and Shopian.
-This is the more scenic of the two routes but is also the longer one; a total of about 330 kilometers.
-For more details on traveling by this route; please read How to Travel from Jammu to Srinagar by Mughal Road.
+Another way to do this journey is by the historic Mughal road, via Rajouri, Peer ki Gali, and Shopian.
+This is the more scenic of the two routes but is also longer, with a total of about 330 kilometers.

+For more details, please read How to Travel from Jammu to Srinagar by Mughal Road.
 Depending on your own preference, you can either stay at a hotel in Srinagar or opt for a houseboat.

 Srinagar to Kargil – Day 3

-And this is when you start your journey on the beautiful Srinagar Leh highway.
-Condition of the road is mostly smooth for the entire 220 odd kilometers of the journey.
-You will be traveling via some stunning vistas and towns like Kangan and Sonamarg and Drass.
 Enjoy the scenic beauty all day and know why Kashmir is fondly called a paradise.
 Take a lunch break at either Sonamarg or Drass and have some delicious Kashmiri food.
 Kargil war memorial near Drass is definitely worth a visit.
-You will also be crossing the high altitude pass of Zoji La in between which is probably the worst patch of the road on this highway.

 Kargil to Leh – Day 4

-Starting as early as possible is of utmost importance on this day; because there is so much of sightseeing involved.
-The maximum number of tourists attractions that you will cover on Day 4 will probably be more than any other days of the journey.
-Namika La and Fotu La will be two high altitude passes that you will cross before reaching Leh.
-Lunar Landscape, Indus Zanskar Confluence, Magnetic Hill, Gurudwara Patthar Sahib, Maitreya Buddha statue are some of the well known tourist places that will fall on the way.
+Namika La and Fotu La will be two high-altitude passes that you will cross before reaching Leh.
+Lunar Landscape, Indus Zanskar Confluence, Magnetic Hill, Gurudwara Patthar Sahib, and Maitreya Buddha statue are some of the well-known tourist places that will fall on the way.

-Hotels in Leh are available in plenty these days and in all budget.
+Hotels in Leh are available in plenty these days and in all budgets.
 However, if you were traveling in peak tourist season then I would recommend that you call and book in advance.
-For a list of some recommended hotels, please read Good Budget Hotels in Leh City.

 Leh – Day 5

-Once you have the permits, you will have the entire day for sightseeing in Leh city; and there is plenty to see.
-Leh Palace, Shanti Stoopa, Leh Market are some of the most common areas visited by tourists.
+You will be spending this day in Leh City itself.
+You will have the entire day for sightseeing and there is plenty to see.
+Leh Palace, Shanti Stupa, and Leh Market are some of the most common areas visited by tourists.
 For a complete list, please read Tourist Attractions in Leh City.

-Leh to Diskit – Day 6
+Leh to Diskit / Hunder – Day 6

-Your next destination will be the beautiful Nubra valley.
-Now once you leave Leh city, you will not be returning back and will continue traveling to Manali straight.
-You will stay in Diskit for your first day; and spend the next couple of days sightseeing in the valley itself.
-The entire journey from Leh to Diskit will be of about 6 to 7 hours depending on your speed and breaks; and you will also be crossing the high altitude pass of Khardung La on the way.
+You will stay in Diskit for your first day, and spend the next couple of days sightseeing in the valley itself.
+The entire journey from Leh to Diskit will be about 6 to 7 hours depending on your speed and breaks.
+You will also be crossing the high-altitude pass of Khardung La on the way.

 Diskit to Turtuk – Day 7

-Turtuk to Panamik – Day 8
+Diskit to Siachen Base Camp to Panamik – Day 8

 From Turtuk, drive back all the way to Diskit and then to Khalsar.
 From Khalsar, you will then reach the town of Panamik and explore the other side of Nubra Valley.
-Depending on the time you have in hand, you can also continue driving all the way to the village of Warshi, last point till where civilians are allowed.
-From Warshi, return to Panamik and spend the night there.

 Panamik to Pangong – Day 9